Saturday, February 2, 2019

 Washington faced a difficult battle in his effort to become mayor.
 While he clinched the Democratic nomination away from incumbent mayor Jane Byrne, he had to deal with some questionable campaign tactics by his Republican opponent Bernard Epton.
 Epton used a slogan—"Before It's Too Late"—that many read to be a call for voters to prevent the first black American from getting the city's top job.
 Other racially oriented attacks were also orchestrated by Epton's supporters.
 On April 12, 1983, Washington made history when he won more than 50 percent of the vote to become Chicago's new mayor.

 The struggle wasn't over once he won the post, however.
-In what is now known as the "council wars," Washington had wrangled with a block of city alderman who seemed to oppose him at nearly every turn.
-Still he managed to increase the number of contracts awarded to minority-owned businesses and made city government more transparent to the public.
+In what is now known as the "council wars," Washington had wrangled with a block of city aldermans who seemed to oppose him at nearly every turn.
+Still, he managed to increase the number of contracts awarded to minority-owned businesses and made city government more transparent to the public.
 Washington, known as being a man of the people, invited his constituents to voice their opinions regarding the city's budget.

 Harold Lee Washington is buried in Oak Woods Cemetery at 1035 E. 67th St., Chicago.